SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    Default is ``n``.

   - ``y``: Generate initial velocity with Maxwell-Bortzman distribution.
   - ``r``: Read initial velocity from file specified by keyword of ``file_ini_velocity``.
 This is, for example, used for restarting MD from the previous run.
-The last atomic coordinates and velocities are printed in ``SYSname``\_trj.xyz in that run. (atomic coordinate also should be copied from that and put in the next input file for restart)
+The last atomic coordinates and velocities are printed in ``SYSname``\_trj.xyz. (atomic coordinate also should be copied from the previous output and put in the next input file for restart)

 - (Trial) **file_ini_velocity** (character, 3d)